 IHC 1NFINITY returns as a singles label connected with a shared music video cinematic universe, collaborating with a broad range of artists like Chela, Pictureplane, Gavin Turek, and Mark Redito on music videos connected through an overarching plot line that also double as standalone works to highlight an artist's new release.

-"There's the collaborative journey that we get to go on with each project that I think makes this label very unique," explains IHEARTCOMIX founder Franki Chan.
+"There's the collaborative journey that we get to go on with each project that I think makes this label very unique," explains IHEARTCOMIX founder Franki Chan, who developed the new concept alongside collaborator Jesus Rivera.
 "We're flexible, in the sense that selling records is not our business model.
 While it's a nice benefit, we're not looking to get rich off of this one song.
 But we are looking to enrich and empower our artists to be as successful as possible because we see them essentially as being brand ambassadors for our label and being something that personifies our talents and brands as creatives."

-The first in the new wave of the label's expanded universe is Mark Redito's "So Many Things to Tell You" – premiering on Noisey below – an eight-minute short directed by Chan and co-written with Jesus Rivera that picks up where Gavin Turek's "Don't Fight It" video left off a year ago.
+The first in the new wave of the label's expanded universe is Mark Redito's "So Many Things to Tell You"–premiering on Noisey below—an eight-minute short directed by Chan and co-written with Rivera that picks up where Gavin Turek's "Don't Fight It" video left off a year ago.
 Fourth overall in the series, "So Many Things" sets the stage for the story to come, revisiting characters and plot lines from previous IHC 1NFINITY videos like "Don't Fight It," Chela's "Handful of Gold," and Pictureplane's "Hyper Real."

 "I think that one of the really good things about it is that it gave us this year to kind of re-sculpt and write and plan out this story that we're trying to tell, and really dial in the concept of the label and how we're going to work with artists and filmmakers moving forward," Chan says.
 "We kind of got pushed further and further, and what happened was a three minute video turned into an eight minute short film.
 All of a sudden, there's all this time and money and reasons to sculpt that to a place that was a way of bringing the world of infinity more to life as a short film, versus like just making another music video."